adenin-platform/proxy-diag/README.md

 ![wizard2](/docs/assets/wizard2.png)

 In the next screen you'll be asked to specify the file to export, select _Browse_ and navigate to the folder containing the CLI app.
-Change _Save as type_ to _All files (*.*)_ and name it `certificate.pem`.
+Navigate into the root folder of this app's repo, change _Save as type_ to _All files (*.*)_ and name it `certificate.pem`.

 ![saveAsPem](/docs/assets/saveAsPEM.png)